raj2852/knowML/README.md

-# knowML -is a site where I have provided some online lectures on Machine learning.
-The videos belong to Analytics vidya and is being used solely for learning purposes.
+# knowML
+knowML is a site designed to help learn Machine learning.
+It contains beginner level videos to help understand the different topics and terminologies of Machine learning.The videos are subject to copyright.
+Please consider registering before accessing the video files.